Contest rules

 If all the eligibility criteria are met, candidates will then have to fulfil the award criteria referred to in point 3.

 The selection board’s decision is based on the following criteria: relevance, feasibility and innovation potential of the project.
-Projects in each category will be classified according to the number of points received.
-In both categories, the two highest ranked candidates will have the chance to present their project at the final of the competition.
-The number of points in third place in the rankings in both categories determines the category in which the fifth candidate will be selected to present his/her project.
+Projects will be classified according to the number of points received.
+Amongst all eligible applicants, the five highest ranked candidates will have the chance to present their project at the final of the competition.

-The pitch session will take place during the EUSALP Annual Forum on 25th-26st November in Innsbruck (Austria) and will be held in English.
-Immediately after the presentation session, the public will vote for the projects.
-The first three winners of the vote will each receive a prize for the implementation or continuation of their project.
+The pitch session will take place during the EUSALP Annual Forum on 21st-22nd October in Lindau (Germany) and will be held in English.
+Immediately after the presentation session, the public will vote for the best projects (each person votes for one project).
+The three winners of the vote will each receive a prize for the implementation or continuation of their project.

 The prizes are financed by the Burgundy-Franche-Comté Region.